“[It] is not primarily our own decision…. Rather it is the response to a call and to a call of love.”

 If you are discerning in prayer to a possible vocation to the diaconal ministry, your first step is to discuss this with your spouse, children and family, as well as your pastor.
 You should work with a spiritual director who will help you discern if this is the avenue of service you should pursue.
 These people, spouse, family members, and priests, should be in agreement that your call to a life in service to the Church is genuine.

-Your next step is to request an application for admission to candidacy and forward it to our office.
+Your next step is to fill in an application for admission to candidacy and forward it to our office.
 Your application will be reviewed by the Diaconate Advisory Board and final recommendations made to our office.
-The application process starts by pressing the button below.

 Want to become a deacon?

-To learn more about becoming a deacon, contact us:
+To learn more about becoming a deacon, contact us using the form below.
+To apply, find the application on the Forms page.

 Contact the Diaconate Office